yetanalytics/pathetic/README.md

 ### get-path-value-map

 ```
-Given JSON data nd a JSONPath string, return a map associating
+Given `json` and a JSONPath string `paths`, return a map associating
 JSON paths to JSON values.
 Does not return duplicates.

-The following optional arguments are supported:
+The following `opts-map` arguments are supported:
     :return-missing?
 Return path-value pairs where the path cannot
                       match any location in the JSON data.
 The object
                       is returned as nil.
 Default false.